lixiangyun/envoyproxy_doc_ZH_CN/v1APIreference/Clustermanager/Cluster/TLScontext.md

 	([optional](#), string) If specified, Envoy will verify (pin) the hash of the presented server certificate.

 - **verify_subject_alt_name**</br>
 	([optional](#), array) An optional list of subject alt names.
-If specified, Envoy will verify that the server certificate°Øs subject alt name matches one of the specified values.
+If specified, Envoy will verify that the server certificate‚Äôs subject alt name matches one of the specified values.

 - **cipher_suites**</br>
 	([optional](#), string) If specified, the TLS connection will only support the specified cipher list.
 If not specified, the default list: